vinci19/vinci19/README.md

 - 👋 Hi, I’m @vinci19
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Html, CSS, Javascript, React, NodeJs.
-- 💞️ I’m looking to collaborate on websites
+- 💞️ I’m looking to collaborate on websites and other projects.
 - 📫 How to reach me email me at marton.vince.farkas@gmail.com

 <!---